 Ink Plus® Business Card by Chase has a lot to offer the small-business owner.
 Those who travel for work will appreciate no foreign transaction fees on international purchases, 1-to-1 point transfer to leading frequent travel programs, with no transfer fees, and discounted travel when purchased through Chase Ultimate RewardsSM.
-Ink Plus Business Card isn't only great for time away from the desk -- it also offers Chase's business-tailored package of five points per dollar on the first $50,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary.
-The card also offers two points per dollar, again, on the first $50,000 spent in combined purchases at gas stations and for hotel accommodations when purchased directly with the hotel each account anniversary year.
-All this with a variable purchase APR currently sitting at 15.24 percent, a flexible repayment schedule to pay your balance in full or over time and an introductory annual fee of $0 for the first year, then a $95 annual fee.
+Ink Plus Business Card isn't only great for time away from the desk -- it also offers Chase's business-tailored package of 5X points per dollar on the first $50,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
+The card also offers 2X points per dollar, again, on the first $50,000 spent in combined purchases at gas stations and for hotel accommodations when purchased directly with the hotel each account anniversary year.
+All this with a variable purchase APR currently sitting at 15.24 percent and an annual fee of $95.
 What's not to love?

 Getting the most out of business travel

 Vladimir Gendelman, owner of Company Folders in Keego Harbor, Mich., doesn't leave home without his Platinum Card® from American Express.
 While it's not technically a business card, Gendelman says the card suits his travel-heavy work schedule.

 "As I travel to trade shows all over the country, I use AmEx points for flights and hotel stays," says Gendelman, "which helps save my business money."